 After that, the sheet will be unprotected with the following message box containing a randomly generated password.

-So, we can easily change the values of this dataset and converted Strawberry to Orange here.
+So, we can easily change the values of this dataset and convert Strawberry to Orange here.

-Read More: How to Unprotect Excel Sheet with Password (2 Quick Methods)
+- How to Unprotect Excel Sheet with Password

 For doing practice by yourself we have provided a Practice section like below in a sheet named Practice.
 Please do it by yourself.